searls/extend.js/README.markdown

     });
     plato.form.Chair(); //=> { legs: [1,2,3,4] }

-You can override object definitions, too:
+You can also override object definitions:

     extend('cats',{
        longCat: 'is long'